Francis-Njoku/apissn/README.md

 ## Contributing

+Thank you for considering contributing to this project!
+Please review our [coding standards](docs/CODING_STANDARDS.md) before submitting any changes.

+**Important**: All feature updates that affect API behavior must include corresponding updates to the API documentation in the `docs/` directory.

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).
+For Laravel framework contributions, the general contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

 ## Code of Conduct